Audio

 Audio technology is always changing and evolving and it can be hard to keep up.
 We answered some of the most frequently asked questions about Headphones, Soundbars and Speakers to help get you started.

-Smart Speakers, like Wi-Fi speakers are internet enabled and make use of a digital voice assistant like Google Assistant, Amazon Alexa, Apple Siri and Samsung Bixby that can be instructed with voice in addition to controlling other devices on the network.
-Smart Speakers stream music directly from the internet, allowing for higher quality audio but can’t be used without a Wi-Fi connection.
+Smart Speakers like Wi-Fi speakers are internet enabled and make use of a digital voice assistant like Google Assistant, Amazon Alexa, Apple Siri and Samsung Bixby that can be instructed with voice in addition to controlling other devices on the network.
+Smart Speakers stream music directly from the internet allowing for higher quality audio but can’t be used without a Wi-Fi connection.

 How often do you need to charge Wireless Headphones?

-Adjustable Noise Cancellation Headphones can manually change their levels of Noise Cancellation to suit the situation, while Adaptive Noise Cancellation adjusts levels automatically in real time for optimal results as found in some Sennheiser Headphones.
+Adjustable Noise Cancellation Headphones can manually change their levels of Noise Cancellation to suit the situation, while Adaptive Noise Cancellation adjusts levels in real time for optimal results as in some Sennheiser Headphones.